-This contest strives to promote a speaking culture at Barnard where speaking becomes a form of intellectual expression and a powerful tool for advocacy; where speaking well is valued, evaluated, and rewarded; where students use opportunities such as this event as platforms to voice issues which matter to them and affect real change; and where women hone and employ their voices for transformation.
+The Cicero Speech Contest strives to promote a speaking culture at Barnard where speaking is an intellectual expression and powerful tool for advocacy; where speaking well is valued, evaluated, and rewarded; where students use opportunities such as this event to voice issues which matter to them and affect real change; and where Barnard students hone and employ their voices for transformation.

-* Please note that only Barnard students can participate as contestants, but all are welcome to attend the event.
+* Please note only Barnard students can participate as contestants.
+All are welcome to attend the event.

 This category will be judged on the following criteria: who gives the most convincing reasoning for changing the status quo, offers the most cogent arguments, delivers a workable plan for action, and effectively relates the speech to the audience.